nya3jp/tast/docs/code_reviews.md

 ~/trunk/src/platform/tast/fast_build.sh -T
 ```

-CLs breaking unit tests are rejected by the (Pre) Commit Queue.
+CLs breaking unit tests are rejected by the Commit Queue.

-### Run Pre-CQ
+### Start a CQ dry run

-In the Gerrit UI, set the Commit-Queue+1 label to run the Pre Commit Queue
+In the Gerrit UI, set the Commit-Queue+1 label to start a CQ dry run for your
-(Pre-CQ) for your change.
-You do not have to wait for the Pre-CQ to finish
+change.
+You do not have to wait for the dry run to finish before sending code
-before sending code reviews to reviewers.
+reviews to reviewers.

 ### Check frequent code review comments